NCAR/geocat-examples/docs/index.rst

 For visualization, mainly `matplotlib` and `cartopy` are used.
-In addition, `geocat-datafiles <https://github.com/NCAR/geocat-datafiles>`_ is used as a dataset storage and `geocat-viz <https://github.com/NCAR/geocat-viz>`_ is used for a higher level implementation for low level `matplotlib` functionalitie.
+In addition, `geocat-datafiles <https://github.com/NCAR/geocat-datafiles>`_ is used as a dataset storage and `geocat-viz <https://github.com/NCAR/geocat-viz>`_ is used for a higher level implementation for low level `matplotlib` functionality.
 `Xarray` and `numpy` are used for data processing.

 Click on any image to see the full image and source code as well as to